 Those who are living with diabetes know that is essential to have stable blood glucose levels.

-When it comes to healthy fruits, the bananas are high in sugar and fiber, the two primary nutrients which raise the blood glucose levels.
+When it comes to healthy fruits, bananas are high in sugar and fiber, the two primary nutrients which raise blood glucose levels.
 And that raises many questions.

 Should people with diabetes eat bananas?
-How bananas affect blood glucose?
+How do bananas affect blood glucose?

 People with diabetes know that the type and amount of carbs are significant.
 It’s like that since carbs raise the blood glucose levels more in comparison to other nutrients.

 This means that carbs significantly impact blood glucose control.
 As a matter of fact, around 93 percent of the calories in bananas are from carbs.
-The carbs are found in the form of fiber, sugar, and starch.
+Carbs are found in the form of fiber, sugar, and starch.

 One banana of medium size contains around 6 g of starch and 14 g of sugar.

 One banana of medium size in addition to the sugar and starch contains 3 g of fiber.
-Everyone, no matter whether with or without diabetes need to consume suitable amounts of dietary fiber because of its health benefits.
+Everyone, no matter whether with or without diabetes needs to consume suitable amounts of dietary fiber because of its health benefits.

-However, the fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
-This can help lower blood glucose spikes and also improve the overall control of the blood glucose.
+However, fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
+This can help lower blood glucose spikes and also improve the overall control of blood glucose.

 Resistant starches are actually chains of sugar – starch which is actually immune to digestion when it comes to the upper part of the digestive system.

-Meaning that resistant starches function similarly as fiber and that won’t lead to a rise in the blood glucose levels.
+Meaning that resistant starches function similarly to fiber and that won’t lead to a rise in blood glucose levels.

 Ripe or yellow bananas have less resistant starch in comparison to green bananas.
-Also, they have more sugar, that is more promptly absorbed in comparison to the starch.
+Also, they have more sugar, which is more promptly absorbed in comparison to the starch.

-Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in the blood glucose in comparison to unripe or green bananas.
+Fully ripe bananas contain a higher glycemic index and might lead to a faster rise in blood glucose in comparison to unripe or green bananas.